Katie's Notes

 It’s been very humid and hot in Tokyo.

-I started conducting my preliminary fieldwork.
-This week I was allowed to make observations in seven medical consultations and take notes.
+This week, I was allowed to observe 7 medical consultations and take notes.
 In each, a doctor, a nurse, a patient and the patient’s family were there.
 The doctor introduced me to the patients; it was an opportunity for the patients to understand who I am and what I am studying.
 I also had a great opportunity to meet several doctors who are likely to participate in my research.
-I am really grateful for that.
+I am really grateful.

 My achievements in Week 32